Frequently Asked Questions

 text/event-stream

-Why can't I activate my App?
+Why can't I activate my MCP server?

 Walk through this checklist: